 You can use them sliced or whole in pilafs, tagines, salads, stews, hummus, salad dressings and more.
 Generally, it is the pulpy fruit used in sauces, and the rind used for everything else.

-Here are a few of my recipes I think they’d be great in:
+Here are a few of my recipes that either use preserved lemons or would be AMAZING with them:

 And for more ideas, there is an excellent round up here of some great dishes using preserved lemons to try.

 It’s an art rather than a science – it all depends on the amount, size and juiciness of your lemons.
 But here’s a bit of a visual step by step of our preserved lemons recipe, regardless.

 First you want to get a supply of sterilized canning jars – or sterilize your own.
 To do this, clean the jar with hot soapy water, then stand it in the sink, and fill with freshly boiled water.
 Leave it to stand for ten minutes, then drain.